Laurent, Philippe APC Laboratory, Paris, France.

 - Cosmic background radiation

 The study of gamma rays of cosmic origin.
-This vast spectral domain extends from an energy of 0.01 MeV (wavelength of 10−10 m), the adopted boundary between x-ray and gamma-ray photons, to 1011 MeV (10−23 m), an experimental barrier imposed by the extreme scarcity of ultrahigh-energy photons.
-See also: Gamma rays
+Gamma rays are the highest energy form of light.
+They comprise a vast spectral domain extending from an energy of 0.01 MeV (megaelectronvolts, corresponding to a wavelength of 10−10 m, the adopted boundary between x-ray and gamma-ray photons), to 1011 MeV (10−23 m), an experimental barrier imposed by the extreme scarcity of ultrahigh-energy photons.
+Many astrophysical processes produce gamma rays, and those phenomena that do so in abundance rank among the most powerful events witnessed in the universe (Fig. 1).
+See also: Electronvolt; Gamma rays; High-energy astrophysics; Light; Photon; X-ray astronomy; X-rays

 The content above is only an excerpt.